darrenyip/littleOSNotes/docs/Section4.md

 We should call `main` instead of `sum_of_three`.

-Finally run your `Bochs`, see what happened, you should see some similar result as ours:
+Finally run your `Bochs`, see what happened, you should see some similar result as ours, depends on which function you called in `main`.

+Result of `fb_write_cell()`, notice the letter `A` with the green background at the up left corner:

 ![4.2_writealetter](./images/section4/4.2_writealetter.png)

+Result of `fb_write_string()`, the cursor won't follow at the end of the sentence:
 ![4.2_writeasentence](./images/section4/4.2_writeasentence.png)

+Result of `fb_write_cursor()`, the cursor is followed at the end of a sentence:
 ![4.2_writewithcursor](./images/section4/4.2_writewithcursor.png)

 ::: tip
 If you got the error said `make: *** No rule to make target 'serialport.o', needed by 'kernel.elf'.
-Stop. ` , you can remove the `serialport.o` in the `Makefile` since we did not write it yet.
+Stop. `, you can remove the `serialport.o` in the `Makefile` since we did not write it yet.
 You will need to add it latter.
 :::